rishic3/rishic3.github.io/posts/2024/stories-of-your-life.md

-My favorites are *Hell is the Absence of God* and *Liking What You See: A Documentary*.
+Short story collection - my favorites are *Hell is the Absence of God* and *Liking What You See: A Documentary*.